Spectral reciprocity for $\mathrm{GL}(n)$ and simultaneous non-vanishing of central $L$-values: Acknowledgments

 We would like to thank Paul Nelson for various discussion and feedback.
 We would like to thank Farrell Brumley for providing us reference \cite{FLO2012representations} which became quite helpful in many parts of the paper.
-We also would like to thank Valentin Blomer for his interest in this work and encouragement.
-Part of the work has been carried out at the Max-Planck-Institute f\"ur Mathematik in Bonn.
-We are grateful towards the MPI for its excellent working environment.
+We would also like to thank Valentin Blomer for his interest in this work and encouragement.
+Part of the work has been carried out at the Max-Planck-Institut f\"ur Mathematik (MPIM) in Bonn.
+We are grateful towards the MPIM for its excellent working environment.
+Finally, we generously thank the anonymous referee for their careful reading of the manuscript and numerous helpful suggestions.
+Last but not the least, the first author thanks Shreyasi Datta for her constant support since the beginning of the project.